Raneves/http-pool/README.md

 ###### <center>HTTP-POOL PROJECT</center>
 ---
-This project is destination to users that needing test multiple requests with multiple devices in the Http-server layer.
+Project destinated to users who need test multiple requests with multiple devices using the http protocol.